sergey-koba-mobidev/university-journal/README.md

 TODO:
 - Disciplines can change teachers
 - A student view.
-- Add teacher an ability to create groups and students.
 - Clone group button
 - Slow query in show relationship
 - backup data
 - reload total table on changes
+- forbid to delete student if he is in groups
+- forbid to delete groups if they have disciplines